CSIRO-enviro-informatics/shacl-form/README.md

 **sh:datatype**
-If the datatype is xsd:integer, xsd:float or xsd:double, the input field will be of type `number`. if the datatype is xsd:date, the input field will be of type `date`.
+If the datatype is xsd:integer, xsd:float or xsd:double, the input field will be of type `number`.
+If the datatype is xsd:date, the input field will be of type `date`.
+If the datatype is xsd:time, the input field will be of type `time`.
 Otherwise, it will be of type `text`.

 **sh:minInclusive**